Asia Pacific Triennials and music festivals

 Bigsound, in 2015, was a music industry conference that at night adopted the mood of a festival, lurking around the streets of Fortitude Valley.
 Unknown and unsigned bands played short sets in bars around the valley.
 It was awesome.
 It still is.
 You make discoveries.

 I discovered Danie Mellor at APT8.
-His “Deep” was my art crush of the year.
+His “Deep” was my art crush that year.
 I would leave meetings in Brisbane city, walk across the bridge, and detour on the way home just to spend some time with him.
-I also fell for Segar Passi and Gunybi Ganambarr (particularly “Nganmara”), but Mellor has my devotion.
+I also fell for Segar Passi and Gunybi Ganambarr (particularly “Nganmara”), but Mellor, to this day, has my devotion.

 I have a photo from Splendour 2015.
 My friend Roland took it.
-It’s Jai and Kate and me and Sandy in his pink beanie and Fancypants and Jacinta leaning out the backstage bus window at the Tackleshack, late in the evening one night after the Florence had well finished.
+It’s Jai and Kate and me and Sandy in his pink beanie and Fancypants and Jacinta leaning out the backstage bus window at the Tackleshack, late in the evening one night – Florence had long finished.
 I think it’s the same night Kate and I scored a lift with JC and a security guard in a golf cart across the site back to our camp to drink smuggled Champagne.
 It was a muddy festival but we had gumboots, VIP passes, and a borrowed camper trailer.
-I think this was the year where I realised (1) we were definitely no longer members of the dominant festival generation, and (2) this is good.
+I think this was the year where I realised (1) we were definitely too old to be members of the dominant festival generation, and (2) this is good.

-We made it down to Byron in time to enjoy juicy chunks (MGMT, Gang of Youths, Ball Park Music) of this year’s Splendour in the Grass (2018).
+We made it down to Byron in time to enjoy juicy chunks (MGMT, Gang of Youths, Ball Park Music) of 2018’s Splendour in the Grass.
 So massive now.
 Many of our old playmates brought (or were brought by?) teenage children.
-We’d escaped our own brood and chilled languid in a dune-tucked airbnb (a retro-furnished falé with outdoor shower, kitchen, and toilet), summoning the energy to deal with dust and people.
-Managed some old-school mayhem with some of our regulars, froze when not squeezed in the front row around the Gold Bar’s bonfire, and skipped out on main event, Kendrick Lamar.
-It was the first festival I’d ever left before the end.
+We’d escaped our own brood and chilled languid in a dune-tucked airbnb (a falé with op-shop furniture and inside-out architecture: shower, kitchen, and toilet all bolt-on externals), summoning the energy to deal with dust and people.
+Managed some old-school moshpit mayhem with our regulars, froze when not squeezed in the front row around the Gold Bar’s bonfire bonhomie, and skived the main event, Kendrick Lamar.
+It was the first Splendour I’d ever left before the end.

-As APT9 launch weekend looms, I am dizzy with anticipation.
+Later that year, as APT9 launch weekend loomed, I was dizzy with anticipation.

-By 10:15am, Friday 23 November, 2018, GOMA’s ground floor is full of unique, international majesty.
-Weavers from Bougainville and the Solomon Islands, here for the Women’s Wealth project, sit in Mother Hubbard dresses and floral wreaths in front of tidy Japanese artists, Hawaiian curators, and media of every shade arranged politely around Bounpaul Phothyzan’s “Lie of the Land” literal bombshells.
+The morning before APT9’s doors opened to the public in 2018, GOMA’s ground floor hosted unique, international majesty.
+Weavers from Bougainville and the Solomon Islands, here for the Women’s Wealth project, sat in Mother Hubbard dresses and floral wreaths in front of tidy Japanese artists, Hawaiian curators, and media of every shade arranged politely around Bounpaul Phothyzan’s “Lie of the Land” (literal) bombshells.
+POPSART interviews included sound installation artist Yuko Mohri; Lisa Reihana in front of her work, “In pursuit of Venus”; and Taloi Havini, whose film “Habitat” – using archival and current footage involving Bougainville and its copper-cursed history – carried the interview into an unprecedented, contemplative zone where dialogue subsided, leaving us dumbstruck.

-Work duties complete, I sneak away to explore in near solitude.
-Johnathan Jones, in conjunction with Uncle Stan Grant Sr, brings the Wiradjuri concept of giran to Kurilpa.
-Shilpa Gupta, whose fabulous “24:00:01” has been hanging at the top of the first floor GOMA escalator for a few weeks in APT-anticipation, gives voice to 100 poets who have been jailed over the centuries for their writing or politics in “For, in your tongue, I cannot fit.”
-I know I must return to both over the coming months – in Gupta’s case, with a small torch to illuminate the dark pages.
-Gupta is my writers’ artist find, a mind-massaging joy.
+Work duties complete, I snuck away to explore again, alone.
+Johnathan Jones, in conjunction with Uncle Stan Grant Sr, brought the Wiradjuri concept of giran to Kurilpa.
+Shilpa Gupta, whose fabulous “24:00:01” had been hanging at the top of the first floor GOMA escalator for a few weeks in APT-anticipation, gave voice to 100 poets who have been jailed over the centuries for their writing or politics in “For, in your tongue, I cannot fit.”
+Revisiting both a number of times over the following months, I occasionally experienced these works in contemplative solitude.
+Shilpa Gupta was this writer’s artistic find in APT9, a mind-massaging joy.
+This work lost none of its potency when viewed among a viewer-throng during the Venice Biennale the following year.

-In festival mode, I greet discoveries around corners.
-Aditya Novali’s “The Wall: Asian (unreal) estate” demands later scrutiny, while Waqas Khan’s fastidious pen-technique (he uses a 0.1 Radiograph, over and over) engrosses.
-Mao Ishikawa photographed the freewheeling mid-1970s women of Okinawa, and these engaging images are revealed here in prints discovered by the artist’s daughter.
-Kapulani Landgraf’s collages are like old companions I’d forgotten I had.
+Festival-like, APT9 delivered unexpected discoveries around corners.
+Aditya Novali’s “The Wall: Asian (unreal) estate” demanded return scrutiny, while Waqas Khan’s fastidious pen-technique (he uses a 0.1 Radiograph, over and over) presented an engrossing highlight.
+Mao Ishikawa photographed the freewheeling mid-1970s women of Okinawa, the engaging images revealed in prints discovered by the artist’s daughter.
+Kapulani Landgraf’s collages were like old companions I’d forgotten I had.

-The next day I return with my family, grateful for the kids’ APT program, and particularly Jeff Smith Mauri’s “Tungaru: The Kiribati Project” (we become part of a coral reef) and Jakkai Siributr’s “The Legend of the Rainbow Stag” (we become part of the stag’s story).
+The next day I returned with my family for the kids’ APT program, particularly Jeff Smith Mauri’s “Tungaru: The Kiribati Project” (we became part of a coral reef) and Jakkai Siributr’s “The Legend of the Rainbow Stag” (we became part of the stag’s story).

-Like a music festival where you travel from one stage to others, then back, I will return over the coming months, grateful for the city in which I live.
+Like a music festival where you travel from one stage to others, then back, I called in sometimes over the following months, grateful for the city in which I live.
 Unlike a music festival, which often loses its charm when it grows too large, an APT can hold onto a larger local audience through summer’s repeat-visit benefit.

 Asia-Pacific Triennial of Contemporary Art.
 (1993).
 Asia-Pacific Triennial of Contemporary Art: [catalog].
 South Brisbane: Queensland Art Gallery.